 Welcome to the amazing journey of homeschooling!
-I want to help you navigate getting started with Waldorf homeschooling.
-Or getting started with homeschooling no matter what your situation is.
+I want to help you navigate how to get started with homeschooling no matter what your situation is.

 Waldorf education is a developmental approach to learning that incorporates rhythm and the arts into all lessons.